Dre Campbell Farm

 16. Calamint

-Calamint is great for keeping away cabbage worms and cabbage loopers, as well as some moth larvae.
-However, it spreads very easily, so be careful where you plant it.
+Calamint is excellent for keeping cabbage worms, loopers, and moth larvae away.
+However, it spreads quickly, so be careful where you plant it.

 17. Garlic

-Garlic protects your blueberries, roses, and raspberries from Japanese beetles, as well as from aphids on your lettuce.
+Garlic protects your blueberries, roses, and raspberries from Japanese beetles and aphids on your lettuce.
 It may also repel stink bugs, spider mites, ants, earwigs, and caterpillars.

 18. Catnip

-Catnip protects eggplants, radishes, and other plants that are susceptible to flea beetles and potato bugs.
+Catnip protects eggplants, radishes, and other plants susceptible to flea beetles and potato bugs.
 It also repels aphids and cucumber beetles.

 Buy catnip seeds online.